charlehsin/react-testing-library/tutorials/step21-hooks-context/README.md

-# Tutorial to test hooks with the usage of global reducer
+# Tutorial to test hooks with the usage of context

-This is based on top of [step19-hooks-reducer](../step19-hooks-reducer/).
+This is based on top of [step20-hooks-reducer-global](../step20-hooks-reducer-global/).

 1. Read the following introduction.
    - [Testing Overview](https://reactjs.org/docs/testing.html)